ncats/RaMP-DB/README.md

 You're done!

-Note that your "ramp" database should contain the following 8 tables:
+Your "ramp" database should contain the following 8 tables:
 1. analyte
-1. analyehasontology
+2. analyehasontology
-1. analytehaspathway
+3. analytehaspathway
-1. analytesynonym
+4. analytesynonym
-1. catalyzed
+5. catalyzed
-1. ontology
+6. ontology
-1. pathway
+7. pathway
-1. source
+8. source

 If you want to explore this in MySQL, you can try:
 ```